Tenerife in 5 Days: everything you need to know

 La Candelaria

-• Pottery Center called "La Casa de las Miquelas", which is an old house where pottery is exhibited.
+• Pottery Center called "La Casa de las Miquelas," which is an old house where pottery is exhibited.

 Day 3: Teide National Park and Los Gigantes Cliffs

-Visit the Teide National Park| ©Marek Piwnicki
+Visit Teide National Park| ©Marek Piwnicki

-Visit the Teide National Park| ©Marek Piwnicki
+Visit Teide National Park| ©Marek Piwnicki

 Teide National Park

-• Los Roques de Garcia, which are ideal for hiking.
+• Los Roques de García, which are ideal for hiking.

-• Visit the Juan Évora Ethnographic Museum.
+• Visiting the Juan Évora Ethnographic Museum.

-Cliffs of Los Gigantes
+Los Gigantes Cliffs

-Book a boat excursion to Los Gigantes
+Book a boat trip to Los Gigantes

-Day 4: Route through the north of Tenerife including Puerto de la Cruz, La Orotava, Icod de los Vinos and Garachico
+Day 4: Route through the north of Tenerife including Puerto de la Cruz, La Orotava, Icod de los Vinos, and Garachico

 Puerto de la Cruz| ©Eduardo Arostegui